Unknown Island: Plot

 After a near fight between Fairbanks and Osborne because of Carole's safety, a Ground sloth appears near the camp.
 Carole screams and the men are alerted, but the sloth moves away quickly.
-The next morning they go back to the flats where they find many Ceratosaurus.
+The next morning they go back to the flats where they find many tyrannosaurs.
 The crewmen try to persuade them to leave, and when the first mate agrees with them, he gets into a fight with Tarnowski and is killed when one of the crewmen accidentally throws a knife into his back.
 The crewman is shot and killed by Tarnowski while the officers focus on driving away the dinosaurs with rifle grenades and explosive bullets.
 Fairbanks still tries to convince Osborne to leave the island but still he refuses.
 Eventually though, he feels he has observed the dinosaurs long enough and decides to leave shortly.
 Tarnowski, however, will not leave the island until he brings back one of the dinosaurs alive, which none of the other men think is right.
 He starts saying bad things about the men due to the overdose of whiskey he has been drinking.

 The crewmen, knowing that the officers are not treating them well, try to steal the lifeboat and get off the island.
 The officers are alerted, but the crewmen are able to dodge their gunfire and escape.
 However, they are all killed when a giant wave topples and smashes the boat.
 The survivors come back to the camp and find it destroyed, because Tarnowski carelessly threw away his match.
 Knowing that they must soon leave the island, they gather wood and begin building a raft.
 While Fairbanks and Osborne are working on the raft, Carole is grabbed by Tarnowski, who plays a cruel trick on her.
-A Ceratosaurus arises but Tarnowski kills it with two grenades and kidnaps Carole.
+A Tyrannosaurus arises but Tarnowski kills it with two grenades and kidnaps Carole.
 While Fairbanks and Osborne argue about her safety again.
 Tarnowski tries to convince Carole to leave the island secretly with him but she refuses, and eventually, after he says he will protect her, she doses off with him.
 Fairbanks meanwhile sets off in search of Carole.

 While Carole and Tarnowski are waking up, a Dimetrodon appears but Carole kills it with Tarnowski's gun.
 Next, Tarnowski tries to kiss Carole but Fairbanks arrives.
 The two men fight and Tarnowski is knocked out, giving Fairbanks and Carole time to escape.
 The sloth reappears and kills Tarnowski.
-As Fairbanks and Carole reach the shores of the island, they are trapped behind a rock during a fight between the sloth and a Ceratosaurus.
+As Fairbanks and Carole reach the shores of the island, they are trapped behind a rock during a fight between the sloth and a Tyrannosaurus.
 The sloth wins by knocking the dinosaur off a cliff and walks away.
 Carole and Fairbanks are shortly reunited with Osborne and another passenger, and the four break camp and leave the island on Tarnowski's boat.